cjeanner/tripleo-lab/README.md

   - swap (string, for example 10G)

 *centos_mirror*
-  Create a CentOS repository mirror (default to yes)
+  Create a CentOS repository mirror (default to no)

+*mirror_base_directory*
+  Location of the mirrors on your filesystem (default to /srv/mirror)

+*manage_mirror_device*
+  Toggle management of the dedicated device for the mirror content (default to yes)

 *centos_mirror_device*
   Block device name for mirror content.